-some of the words heard frequently at the Islay and Jura Whisky Festival ~ eight days, nine malt whisky distilleries, dozens of drams.
+Gold, amber, copper, silk, velvet… some of the words heard frequently at the Islay and Jura Whisky Festival.
+Eight days, nine malt whisky distilleries, dozens of drams.

 The Isle of Islay, off the West coast of Scotland, during the last week of May every year, is the place to be.

-The Feis Ile agus Diura began as a celebration of the music and malts of the islands, and quickly became appropriated by the distilleries as their week.
+The Feis Ile Agus Diura began as a celebration of the music and malts of the islands and quickly became appropriated by the distilleries as their week.
 Each distillery hosts an open day.
-Visitors participate in whisky master classes, food and whisky pairings, barbecues, boat trips, and talks and tastings by blenders, managers and warehouse keepers.
+Visitors participate in whisky master classes, food and whisky pairings, barbecues, boat trips and talks and tastings by blenders, managers and warehouse keepers.

 The neighbouring island of Jura is rugged, with the western side of the island being beautifully uninhabited.
 Jura has her distillery in the village of Craighouse, where one will also find the village shop, post office and hotel.

-Ileachs (collective noun Ilich) ~ people from Islay, say that the only inhospitable thing about Jura is the midges ~ one Islay girl is quoted as saying: the midges in Jura wear tackety boots!
+Ileachs (collective noun Ilich) – people from Islay – say that the only inhospitable thing about Jura is the midges.
+One Islay girl is quoted as saying: the midges in Jura wear tackety boots!

 The whisky is old, new, fresh, fruity, peaty, golden and plentiful.
-Anyone who says they dont like whisky hasnt yet found their dram.
+Anyone who says they don’t like whisky hasn’t yet found their dram.

-In the past, whisky could be rough, coarse, and perceived as a mans drink.
-Now, it is sophisticated, classy, complex, and a sensate experience enjoyed in equal measure by both sexes.
-Indeed, one Islay distillery boasts that they produce, The worlds sexiest whisky!
+In the past, whisky could be rough, coarse and perceived as a man’s drink.
+Now, it is sophisticated, classy, complex and a sensate experience enjoyed in equal measure by both sexes.
+Indeed, one Islay distillery boasts that they produce, the world’s sexiest whisky!

-Some people call this liquid and this experience:
+Some people call this liquid and this experience: Malt Whisky.

-they call it the Water of Life ~ they call it Uisge Beatha.
+The Ilich have a better name for it.
+They call it the Water of Life ~ they call it Uisge Beatha.